Political history of the United Kingdom (1979–present): Gordon Brown (2007–2010)

 Brown's rise to prime minister sparked a brief surge in Labour support as the party topped most opinion polls.
 There was talk of a "snap" general election, which it was widely believed Labour could win, but Brown decided against calling an election.

-Brown's administration introduced a number of fiscal policies to help keep the British economy afloat during the financial crisis which occurred throughout the latter part of the 2000s (decade) and early 2010, although the United Kingdom saw a dramatic increase in its national debt.
-Unemployment soared through 2008 as the recession set in, and Labour standings in the opinion polls plummeted as the Conservatives became ascendant.
+The Brown ministry introduced several fiscal policies to help keep the British economy afloat during the 2008 financial crisis, although it led to a dramatic increase in national debt.
+Unemployment soared through 2008 due to the Great Recession, and Labour standings in the opinion polls plummeted as the Conservatives became ascendant.

 Several major banks were nationalised after falling into financial difficulties, while large amounts of money were pumped into the economy to encourage spending.
-Brown was also press ganged into giving Gurkhas settlement rights in Britain by the actress and campaigner Joanna Lumley and attracted criticism for its handling of the release of Abdelbaset Al Megrahi, the only person to have been convicted over the 1988 Lockerbie bombing.
+Brown was also press ganged into giving Gurkhas settlement rights in Britain by the actress and campaigner Joanna Lumley and attracted criticism for its handling of the release of Abdelbaset al-Megrahi, the only person to have been convicted over the 1988 Lockerbie bombing.

 Further European integration was introduced under the Labour governments after 1997, including the Treaty of Amsterdam (1997) and the Treaty of Nice (2001).
-The Treaty of Lisbon (2007)introduced many further changes.
+The Treaty of Lisbon (2007) introduced many further changes.
 Prominent changes included more qualified majority voting in the Council of Ministers, increased involvement of the European Parliament in the legislative process through extended codecision with the Council of Ministers, eliminating the pillar system established by the Maastricht Treaty of the early 1990s and the creation of a President of the European Council with a term of two and a half years and a High Representative of the Union for Foreign Affairs and Security Policy to present a united position on EU policies.
 The Treaty of Lisbon will also make the Union's human rights charter, the Charter of Fundamental Rights, legally binding.
 The Lisbon Treaty also leads to an increase in the voting weight of the UK in the Council of the European Union from 8.4% to 12.4%.
 In July 2008 the Labour government under Gordon Brown approved the treaty.